Hypervisor and Storage

 Guest Facilities

-The guest facilities available on the Oxide Rack include idiomatic remote access systems such as SSH for Linux and Remote Desktop Protocol (RDP) for Windows.
-Out-of-band VM console access is also supported to allow creating virtual machine templates from scratch using ISO files, or troubleshooting guest initialization issues.
+The guest facilities available include idiomatic remote access systems such as SSH for Linux and Remote Desktop Protocol (RDP) for Windows.
+Serial console access is also available, allowing direct interaction with instances.

 Storage